robsalomone/robsalomone.github.io/_pages/about.md

 ## News

+* Jan.
+2023 - Our paper *Structured Variational Approximations with Skew Normal Decomposable Graphical Models* has been accepted for publication to the Journal of Computational and Graphical Statistics (JCGS).
 *  Dec.
 2023 -  The long-awaited (several years in the making) new version of our *Nested Sampling via Sequential Monte Carlo* paper is now available on [arXiv](https://t.co/8r4UubU23o).
 *  Nov.
-2023 - I was awarded a top (8%) reviewer award for NeurIPS 2023.
+2023 - I was awarded a top reviewer award for NeurIPS 2023.
+These are given to the top approx. 10% of paper reviewers, based on the feedback of the area chairs.

 ## Professional History